A revisit to scalar dark matter with radiative corrections: Introduction

-In the present work, we revisit the electroweak correction of the $HHh$ vertex and show its effects on the relic abundance calculation and the direct detection cross-section.
-We are guided by the principle that in order to ascertain the importance of any model for dark matter searches, one needs to look at the higher order corrections which will lead to a significant shift in the parameter space under the constraints from relic density, direct detection cross-section, oblique corrections and collider limits.
+In the present work, we revisit the electroweak correction of the $H-H-h$ vertex and show its effects on the relic abundance calculation and the direct detection cross-section.
+We are guided by the principle that in order to ascertain the importance of any model for dark matter searches, one needs to look at the higher order corrections which might lead to a significant shift in the parameter space under the constraints from relic density, direct detection cross-section, oblique corrections and collider limits.
 IDM is one of the simplest models to test our claim and through this we show the importance of precision measurements in the dark matter sector.

-We organise the paper as follows: In section~\ref{sec2}, we briefly sketch the model and its important aspects.
+We organise the paper as follows.
+In section~\ref{sec2}, we briefly sketch the inert doublet model and its important aspects.
 We outline the constraints coming from perturbativity, vacuum stability etc. in section~\ref{sec3}.
-We discuss our renormalisation procedure in section~\ref{sec4} but leave all the details in Appendix~\ref{appA}.
+We then discuss our renormalisation procedure in section~\ref{sec4} but leave all the details in Appendices~\ref{appA} and~\ref{appB}.
 In section~\ref{sec5}, we discuss the numerical results and finally we summarise and conclude in section~\ref{sec6}.